 3. Significant Characteristics of Southern Gothic

-The following are the most significant characteristics of Southern Gothic literature.
+The following are the most significant characteristics or main elements of Southern Gothic literature.

 3.1 Freak and Grotesque Characters